tomokp/ProFolio-frontend/README.md

 The idea of this application is that you can make an account and add stocks/cryptocurrencies/fiats to your account so you can see the value of your complete financial asset portfolio.

+Currently only authenticated login/register works and backend CRUD.

 Frontend: https://60902ddb7c441e00d2f70763--quizzical-keller-1e892a.netlify.app (only login/register works)

 Frontend node hosted on Netlify.